 Aside from that, there’s nothing on the Super Star II that indicates it’s targeted at the entry-level market.
 There is a cooling drain and a large drawer for storing tidbits, for example.
 The rubber splash protector is also included, a must-have when working, and allows for a much easier user experience while working with wet slices.

 Despite being crafted for people who are just starting in craftsmanship, the Super Star II excels as a general-purpose weapon.
-It fulfills all of the requirements for a hobbyist grinder and then some.
+It fulfils all of the requirements for a hobbyist grinder and then some.

 Pros